daniel-bogdoll/agent_based_av/README.md

-**Summary**
+# Summary

-This document serves as a guide for the execution of the simulations and the processing of results related to the thesis:
+This document serves as a guide for the execution of the simulations and the processing of results related to the thesis "Sustainability of Autonomous Vehicles: An Agent-based Simulation of the Private Passenger Sector" and paper "On The Impact of Replacing Private Cars with Autonomous Shuttles: An Agent-Based Approach".

-"Sustainability of Autonomous Vehicles: An Agent-based Simulation of the Private Passenger Sector"
+# Overview

-In the submodule "submodule @7c28ca1" find the version of the Open Berlin MATSim Scenario that we used as a baseline.
+In the submodule "submodule @7c28ca1" you find the version of the Open Berlin MATSim Scenario that we used as a baseline.

-In the directory Data-Preparation find the python scripts to process the original input files of the Open Berlin Scenario to generate input files that we used for our simulations.
+In the directory Data-Preparation you find the python scripts to process the original input files of the Open Berlin Scenario to generate input files that we used for our simulations.

 The "input", RunBerlinScenario.java and RunDrtOpenBerlinScenario.java describe three files to adjust extracted from the OpenBerlinScenario